Microsoft Graph Data Connect: The Glue That Binds Office 365 and Azure

 Related Article: What Ignite 2018 Signaled for Microsoft and the Future of the Cloud Wars

-What Is Microsoft Graft Data Connect?
+What Is Microsoft Graph Data Connect?

 Microsoft Graph data connect connects the Office 365 and Azure clouds by providing three key capabilities, namely: